apache/cordova-coho/docs/jira-triage.md

 At the end of triage session, send an e-mail to the dev list discussing bugs that need urgent attention.
 Good bugs in this area are recent regressions or other issues having a wide impact.
 These would require a patch release to fix them.

 ##Asking for help
 Sometimes while there is a bug or a feature request that seems valid, but it might not be high priority for one of the committers to fix.
-Following up with the issue reporter quickly and coaching him thorugh making a contribution with a pull request is a good idea.
+Following up with the issue reporter quickly and coaching him through making a contribution with a pull request is a good idea.

+##Tips when asking for more info from reporter
+- If the cordova version is not provided, ask reporter to use “cordova -v” to verify which version of cordova he/she is using.
+- If the platform version is not provided, ask the reporter to use “cordova platform ls” to verify which platform version he/she is using.
+- If the issue is unclear, ask the reporter to provide more details via screen shot, sample code, or a command line log.

 ##Dealing with feature requests
 New features to plugins should ideally be cross platform (at least across more than one major platform - Android, iOS, Windows).
 The design should account for ease of detection or meaningful degradation in the absence of the feature on a partcular platform.
 For feature requests that are overly specific to a particular usecase - we should resolve them with resolution reason `Later` or `Won't Fix`.
 There is little value in carrying the debt of these issues.